funkybob/django-sniplates/docs/tags.rst

 Tags
 ====

-There are only two tags in snipates: load_widgets and widget
+There are only a few tags in snipates: load_widgets, widget, form_field and nested_widget.
+There is also a single filter: flatattrs.

 The `load_widgets` tag